Windows81/Roblox-Freedom-Distribution/README.md

 ## Installation

+RFD is natively supported on Windows.
+Additional testing needs to done on GNU/Linux systems with `wine`.
+No plans for native MacOS support so far.

 ### As an [Executable](https://github.com/Windows81/Roblox-Freedom-Distribution/releases/latest/download/RFD.exe)

 This is good for if you want to deploy quickly on any machine _with_ connection to the internet.